micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 3.md

 Not that we are sufficient of ourselves to think of anything as _being_ from ourselves, but our sufficiency _is_ from God,

 ###### 6
-who also made us sufficient as ministers of the new covenant, not of the letter but of the [^a]Spirit; for the letter kills, but the Spirit gives life. ## Glory of the New Covenant
+who also made us sufficient as ministers of the new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life. ## Glory of the New Covenant

 ###### 7
 But if the ministry of death, written _and_ engraved on stones, was glorious, so that the children of Israel could not look steadily at the face of Moses because of the glory of his countenance, which _glory_ was passing away,